Physical activity for health and vitality

 Muscle strengthening, balance and flexibility activities

-Move your way, e.g. gym training, group or home exercise, yoga or dance.
+- Choose your own way, e.g. gym training, home workout, yoga or dance.

 Moderate physical activity

 at least 2 hours 30 minutes per week